xvrbld/P12-SportSee-front/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+Make sure to set up a different port for the API such as [http://localhost:3001](http://localhost:3001) for example.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.
+Any change in the `back` folder requires a manual reload.

 ## Available Scripts